Chapter 1 : Sailing Ship

 “You were the one who suggested talking to her in the first place!”

 “The second step is anger,” she piped in brightly.

 Both pair of eyes turned to her.
-They glanced at each other a few times before Remus took a deep breath, walked around the bush and put a hand on her shoulder.
+They glanced at each other, and Remus took a deep breath, walked around the bush and put a hand on her shoulder.
 “June, Sirius and I are very good friends.
 But that’s all we are.
 I’m sorry if we ever led you to believe otherwise.”

+But that didn't make any sense...
 She gasped.
 Could it be...?
 She brought her fingers to her lips.
-“You two are already together!” she squealed.
+“You two are... already together.”
 It was the only explanation as to why they were denying it so vehemently.
 Her breath quickened.
 “You don’t know how happy you two have made me!
 This is my dream come true, literally!”